 This is one of the best exercises for developing upper body power.
 Just as the name says, this exercise involves laddering hand-over-hand and with no-feet up the board.
 Descend the board in the same fashion, and repeat until failure.
 To help quantify your training, it helps to number the rungs from bottom to top.
 Therefore, initially you might ladder up rungs 1-2-3-4-5, but progress to a more powerful 1-3-5 sequence as your strength and power increase (1-4-7 is the elite benchmark to aim for).
 First-time CT users should perform just three total sets, whereas well-trained individuals may do anywhere from three to six sets.
 Rest for two to three minutes between sets.

 Touches (aka “Lock-offs”)

 This exercise trains lock-off strength as well as contact grip strength.
 Begin by hanging from the bottom rung of the board.
-Pull-up with both hands, then in a continuous motion lunge up with one hand to grab the highest rung possible (usually the 3rd of 4th rung, depending on the spacing).
-Lock-off here for 3 second then drop back down to the starting hold and return to a hanging position.
+Pull-up with both hands, then in a continuous motion lunge up with one hand to grab the highest rung possible (usually the 3rd or 4th rung, depending on the spacing).
+Lock-off here for a second or so then drop back down to the starting hold and return to a hanging position.
 Immediately, pull back up and lunge with the opposite hand to grab a high rung.
-Again, hold the lock-off for 3 seconds before dropping back down to a two-handed hang.
-Continue in this alternating fashion for up to 12 total touches (difficult).
-Ideal form would be a solid 3-second lock-off at the top positions, but only an instant of pause at the bottom position before launching back up with the next touch.
-Begin with just one set on each side, but build to a total of three sets per side over the course of a year.
-Rest for three to five minutes between sets.
+Again, hold the lock-off for one second before dropping back down to a two-handed hang.
+Continue in this alternating fashion for 6 to 12 (hard) total touches.
+Ideal form would be a solid 1-second lock-off at the top positions, but only an instant of pause at the bottom position before launching back up with the next touch.
+Do one to three sets, and rest about three minutes between sets.

 Campus Training Guidelines